dlhamilton/AI-DermDiagnosis/README.md

 - Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).

-Pages
+### Pages

-Project Summary - This page provides an overall summary of the project.
+**Project Summary** - This page provides an overall summary of the project.
 Showing the outline of the system, information about the data set, the business requirments and a link to this read me.

+- Project Description: Brief text block summarizing the project, the goals, and the proposed AI solution.
+- System Outline: Visual schematic or flow diagram of the overall system architecture.
+- Data Set Information: Summary statistics, metadata, and other relevant details about the data set being used.
+- Business Requirements: A concise list of the business requirements guiding the project.
+- Read Me Link: A clickable button or hyperlink leading to a more detailed project documentation.

-Lesion Exploration / Clusters Page -  This page offers visualisations of the data clusters identified in the skin lesion images.
+**Lesion Exploration / Clusters Page** -  This page offers visualisations of the data clusters identified in the skin lesion images.
 It can display a scatter plot or other visualization of the clusters and give details about the characteristics associated with each cluster.

+- Data Clusters Visualization: A scatter plot or similar visualization showing the different data clusters in the skin lesion images.
+- Cluster Details: Text blocks or interactive tooltips providing additional information about each cluster, such as common characteristics or typical images.
+- Cluster Navigation: Dropdown menu or similar widget to select and explore individual clusters in detail.

-Upload page and Results - This page allows users (either individuals or healthcare professionals) to upload a skin lesion image for diagnosis.
+**Upload page and Results** - This page allows users (either individuals or healthcare professionals) to upload a skin lesion image for diagnosis.
 After the image is processed, the diagnosis, confidence level, associated cluster will be displayed and an explanation of what the cluster means.

+- Image Upload Interface: A form or button allowing users to upload skin lesion images for analysis.
+- Diagnosis Display: A text block or similar element showing the diagnosis once the image has been processed.
+- Confidence Level Display: A bar chart, gauge, or similar visualization showing the confidence level associated with the diagnosis.
+- Cluster Association: A text block indicating which cluster the image belongs to and what it implies.

-Project Hypothesis and Validation - This page contains information related to the initial assumptions or hypotheses made about the project, and how those hypotheses are being validated or have been validated.
+**Project Hypothesis and Validation** - This page contains information related to the initial assumptions or hypotheses made about the project, and how those hypotheses are being validated or have been validated.

+- Hypotheses List: A bulleted or numbered list of the initial project hypotheses.
+- Validation Approach: A text block explaining how each hypothesis is or will be validated.
+- Validation Results: Charts, graphs, or other visualizations showing the results of the validation process.
+- Conclusions and Next Steps: A text block summarizing the validation results and outlining recommended next steps.

-ML Performance Page - This page presents detailed metrics on the performance of the AI model.
+**ML Performance Page** - This page presents detailed metrics on the performance of the AI model.
 It might include confusion matrix, ROC curve, precision-recall curve, F1 score, AUC-ROC value, etc. It can also include a comparison of performance metrics over different versions of the model.

+- Model Metrics: Various visualizations (like confusion matrix, ROC curve, precision-recall curve) showing detailed performance metrics for the AI model.
+- Model Comparison: A table or graph comparing the performance of different model versions or configurations.
+- Model Interpretation: A text block explaining what these metrics mean in terms of model performance and quality.

-Feedback / Reporting Page - This page allows users to provide feedback on the system's performance and report any issues.
+**Feedback / Reporting Page** - This page allows users to provide feedback on the system's performance and report any issues.
 It could be a form where users can rate the system, leave comments, or report false positives/negatives.
 It will also show future features for the system.

+- User Feedback Form: A form where users can rate their experience with the system, leave comments, or report false positives or negatives.
+- Reporting Mechanism: A separate form or section where users can report technical issues or other problems with the system.
+- Future Features: A text block outlining upcoming features or improvements planned for the system.

 ## Unfixed Bugs